Sheridan365/Sheeran-Sound/README.md

 ## Technologies Used

--HTML & CSS - programming languages
+- HTML & CSS - programming languages
--Bootstrap - Used for a responsive design for all people on different devices.
+- Bootstrap - Used for a responsive design for all people on different devices.
--Google Fonts - font-family: 'Roboto', sans-serif;
+- Google Fonts - font-family: 'Roboto', sans-serif;
--GIT - Version Control
+- GIT - Version Control
--GitHub - to host the repositories for this project and the live website preview -Balsamiq 3 - I used this for my websites mockup.
+- GitHub - to host the repositories for this project and the live website preview
+- Balsamiq 3 - I used this for my websites mockup.
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.

 ## Testing

--Testing was initially carried out on a number of different devices
+- Testing was initially carried out on a number of different devices

--Devices - Iphone 6/7/8/X
+- Devices - Iphone 6/7/8/X
--Devices - Samsung Galaxy J7 Prime - S9 - S10 - A70 - A40 - A8s - Tab A.
+- Devices - Samsung Galaxy J7 Prime - S9 - S10 - A70 - A40 - A8s - Tab A.
--testing was also carried out on Google's (Chrome Developer Tools) to make sure the website was responsive on different screen sizes
+- Testing was also carried out on Google's (Chrome Developer Tools) to make sure the website was responsive on different screen sizes
--Testing was also carried out on Firefox - IE - Chrome
+- Testing was also carried out on Firefox - IE - Chrome

 All Testing was succesfull and website is fully responsive.

 ## Deployment

--This site was deployed on GitHub pages.
+- This site was deployed on GitHub pages.
 It uses the master branch it updates each time i push new code to the repository.
--To do this i used Git Terminal on gitpod to push my code to Github.
+- To do this i used Git Terminal on gitpod to push my code to Github.

 -To do This i typed Git
 add index.html
 git commit -m "Initial commit" git push

--Then from my Github Repository i navigated to settings where i scrolled down to the github section and selected the master branch option.
+- Then from my Github Repository i navigated to settings where i scrolled down to the github section and selected the master branch option.

 ### If you want to edit this site